Best Camping Mattresses and Pads of 2017

 Analysis and Test Results

 Car camping mattresses are not your everyday sleeping pads.
-While sleeping pads for backpacking are designed to be small and lightweight, providing just enough comfort to keep you happy in your tent without being a b*@ch to carry, these mattresses are designed for excess.
+While sleeping pads for backpacking are designed to be small and lightweight, providing just enough comfort to keep you happy in your tent without being a pain to carry, these mattresses are designed for excess.
 After all, if you don't have to carry it anywhere, why would you want just the basics?
-These mattresses are huge, both in terms of size and loft.
-In many cases they are nicer than what people use in their own homes, especially compared to dirtbags sleeping on a bouldering pad.
+These mattresses are huge, both regarding size and loft.
+In many cases they are nicer than what people use in their homes.
 These contenders are the pinnacle of inflatable luxury.
 This level of comfort is worth its weight in gold if you live in a vehicle, often camp in your car or close to it, or are over the age of 26, when perfect recovery just doesn't happen if you are lying in the dirt.

-After a bit of debate, we felt that the Exped Megamat 10, our Editors' Choice Award-winner as the best car camping mat, was the most comfortable.
-The Exped Megamat Duo, which is essentially the same mat but twice as wide, felt equally as comfortable.
+The Exped Megamat 10 was the most comfortable.
+The Exped MegaMat Duo 10, which is essentially the same mat but twice as wide, felt equally as comfortable.
+Just behind was the Therm-a-Rest MondoKing 3D.
+We put both of those is a special category of "supreme comfort" that will rival your home mattress.
+Most other pads that were comfortable, were fine, just not exceptional.
 Least comfortable, compared to the other products in the test, was a tie between the ALPS Mountaineering Rechargeable Air Bed and the Lightspeed 2-person, although they still provided a relatively good night sleep, much better than without the bed!

 Ease of Use

 It was quickly apparent what mattresses were a total breeze to inflate and deflate, and which other ones we literally (at times) spent 10 minutes or more wrestling with.
 The Therm-a-Rest NeoAir Dream was very simple to roll out, quickly inflate, and then deflate and roll up again.
-Likewise, the Lightspeed 2-person air bed and the ALPS Mountaineering Rechargeable Air Bed, with their battery operated inflation pumps, were very simple to set up and take down.
+Likewise, the Lightspeed 2-person air bed and the ALPS Mountaineering Rechargeable Air Bed, with their battery operated inflation pumps, were easy to set up and take down.
 On the opposite end of the spectrum were the two Exped Megamat mattresses.
-They didn't self inflate quickly, and the manual mini-pump included required a lot of time to fully inflate these behemoth pads.
-But setup is a breeze compared to the battle required to get them deflated and rolled up properly, especially in the case of the Megamat Duo.
+They didn't self-inflate quickly: you have to wait more than 10 minutes for the self-inflating feature to fully do it's job.
+The manual mini-pump included required a lot of time to fully inflate these behemoth pads.
+But setup is a breeze compared to the battle needed to get them deflated and rolled up properly, especially in the case of the MegaMat Duo 10.

 The truth is, we didn't realize just how important the insulating properties of our sleeping pad was until two particular early fall nights camping in near freezing temperatures at high altitudes.
 The first night we slept on an un-insulated inflatable air bed, and despite being cocooned in 800-fill goose down, we were awake and cold all night long.
 The next night we shifted beds and chose a mattress with an R-value of 6, and boy did it make a difference!
 We slept like a dream that night, and understood by morning the difference that insulation can make.
 With this experience in mind, we assigned warmth as 20 percent of a product's final score.

 To rate for warmth, we started with our anecdotal experiences like the one described above.
 But memories and feelings weren't quite enough to truly rate which mattresses were the warmest of all, so we relied heavily on the manufacturers' stated R-values.
-R-values are described in greater detail in our Buying Advice Article, but suffice it to say that the larger the number, the greater ability that material has to insulate against both heat and cold.
-The warmest, and most insulated car camping mattresses were the two Exped Megamats.
-The coldest, least insulated mattresses, which did indeed cause us a bit of suffering outside in the mountains, even in summer, were the three air beds — ALPS Mountaineering Rechargeable Air Bed, REI Relax Airbed, and the Lightspeed 2-person.
+R-values are described in greater detail in our Buying Advice, but suffice it to say that the larger the number, the greater ability that material has to insulate against both heat and cold.
+The warmest, and most insulated car camping mattresses were the Exped Megamats and the Therm-a-Rest MondoKing 3D.
+The coldest, least insulated mattresses, which did indeed cause us a bit of suffering outside in the mountains, even in summer, were the four air beds — ALPS Mountaineering Rechargeable Air Bed, REI Relax Airbed, the Lightspeed 2-person, and the Intex Classic Downy Queen.

 Versatility is a metric that takes a lot of different factors into consideration, including some of the other things we rated for.
 In a nutshell, the most versatile mattresses are the ones that best answer this question: Can I use this pad right now, no matter what the activity or season?
 Our Top Pick for Convenience, the Therm-a-Rest NeoAir Dream, makes an excellent case for always answering that question with a yes.
 It packs down very easily into a relatively small bag, making it easy to carry around.
 Its setup and take down is very simple, it has good insulating properties, and it has the ability to separate into solely a compact, lightweight, backpacking sleeping pad.
 It also has some qualities that other mattresses don't, like straps designed specifically to help marry two single pads together to form one.
 The Big Agnes Sleeping Giant system, paired with a QCore SLX backpacking air mattress, proved to have the same level of versatility.